tea2code/make-it-hit/README.md

 #### Target

+- final -- If set to true the level ends if this target is hit.
+If set to false the level continues.
+Default true.
+Boolean
 - *object* -- The target object.
 See below.
 Required.
 - points -- Number of points received if hitting this target.
 Integer.
 Required.